dlafarga/dlafarga.github.io/_posts/2026-02-02-3D-Visualization-Tutorial-using-GLORYS.md

 # Input:
 #         - fn: a string with the complete path of the data
 # Output:
-#         - lat: 1d array with all latitude values
+#         - lat: 1D array with all latitude values
-#         - lon: 1d array with all longitude values
+#         - lon: 1D array with all longitude values
-#         - depth: 1d array with all depth values
+#         - depth: 1D array with all depth values
-#         - years: 1d array with all year values
 # NOTE: Change variable names according to your file
 def get_var(fn):
     fn     =  ds(fn,'r')